-To make your software relevant for Denmark, all of its components should be localized.
-This includes the user interface, online help, databases, graphics, and documentation.
-It is important that all components are correctly localized and rigorously tested to ensure the resulting Finnish software is linguistically, culturally, cosmetically, and functionally correct.
+To make your software relevant for Finland, all its components should be localized.
+This includes the user interface, online help, databases, graphics and documentation.
+It is important that all components are correctly localized and rigorously tested to ensure the resulting Finnish software is linguistically, culturally, cosmetically and functionally correct.

 A Finnish localization company should have solid experience and a comprehensive localization methodology, which includes at a minimum: